Last Updated on

 The very first thing you will need to shop for now is a comfortable bra.
 As your breasts already feel sensitive and tender and are only going to expand more, a supportive bra will help keep you comfortable.

 If you already haven’t, make sure you buy some good books on pregnancy and parenting as they will keep you distracted from nausea and fatigue.
-For most women, this is also a stage when you start shopping for loose clothes, new pants or a waistband extender.
+While it may be early, for most women, this is also a stage when you start shopping for loose clothes like maternity tunics and kurtis as these will come in handy as your baby bump grows.
+For new pants, you can opt for Bella Mama’s track pants or palazzos.
+These come with a waistband extender that assures a comfortable fit.

 Since you need to rest a lot and your current condition may get uncomfortable at times, make sure that you buy some comfortable body pillows.
 Since oral care is also important, stock up on nicer toothbrushes and mouthwashes as your mouth will tend to get drier.